ng-boba/ng-boba-sandbox/README.md

 ### Start the server
 We're using the python SimpleHTTPServer to launch the sample app.
 If you don't have python installed, this isn't going to work...

 ```shell
 npm start
 ```

+Now visit the server in your web browser of choice at: http://localhost:8000

 ### Explore the seed application
 Now you'll have to explore the project and see if ngBoba is right for you.
 Open the developer tools and watch